gravitational/teleport/docs/2.3/admin-guide.md

       [Authy](https://www.authy.com/) or any other TOTP client.
     * [U2F](https://en.wikipedia.org/wiki/Universal_2nd_Factor) is the second.

-* **saml** connector type implements SAML authentication can be configured against any external identity manager like Okta or Auth0.
+* **saml** connector type implements SAML authentication.
+It can be configured against any external identity manager like Okta or Auth0.
 This feature is only available for Teleport Enterprise.
 * **oidc** connector type implements OpenID Connect (OIDC) authentication, which is similar to SAML in principle.
 This feature is only available for Teleport Enterprise.

 The authentication connector type is configured via `auth/authentication/type` setting in the `teleport.yaml` above.